muratk3n/thirdwave/en/tweets/2020/week8a.md

 Great.
 F the teachers (except the ones on video)

 Also all online source material should be downloadable, so we also need offline for that online.
-I guess in short we need digital learning.
+I guess in short digital learning.

 "@wolfejosh